Garret Anderson: Anaheim Angels

-On August 21, 2007, he drove in a team-record 10 runs, including a grand slam and a three-run homer, in the Los Angeles Angels' 18–9 win over the New York Yankees.
-Anderson became the 13th player in Major League history to have 10 RBIs in a game.
-Anderson now holds the team record for grand slams with eight and RBIs in a game with ten.
-This performance has been part of a general resurgence in the second half of the 2007 season, a relief to Angels fans who may have wondered if Anderson's career was near its end after a mediocre, injury-plagued first half.
-Instead, Anderson has led the majors in RBIs in the latter part of 2007.
+On August 21, 2007, Anderson drove in a team-record 10 runs, including a grand slam and a three-run home run, in the Angels' 18–9 win over the New York Yankees.
+Anderson became the 13th player in major jeague history to have 10 RBIs in a game.
 On September 7, Anderson drove in a run on an RBI single, to set a franchise record for most consecutive games with an RBI with 11.
 The streak lasted for 12 games, during which time he drove in 22 runs.

 On October 28, 2008, the Angels announced they would decline their $14 million option on Anderson's contract and exercised a $3 million buyout.